JuliaPackageMirrors/URLParse.jl/README.md

 ----
 In addition to the methods documented above, the following are also exported, in anticipation of being useful elsewhere.
 *   **urlsplit** and **urlunsplit**: Similar to urlparse and urlunparse, but ignores the 'parameters' part of the url.
 That is, assumes URLs of form scheme://netloc/path?query#fragment.
-*   **rsplit**: Split a string with a delimiter starting from the end.
-Similar to Base.split but in the reverse direction.